Here is a Quick Guide to selecting the right drone for your aerial mapping projects

 A fixed motor drone is a winner here.
 It can achieve flight times exceeding 8 hours and that makes it useful for long corridor mapping, and military applications.

-How far can It fly and is it it legal?
+How far can drones fly and are they legal?

 The range of an unmanned aerial vehicle is the next important factor to look into.
 This is a rather important consideration.
 Why is it so?
 In order to fly the drone, you have to use a remote with a sensor and control it from ground level.
 Now, the higher the range, the farther your device will be able to fly without losing signal from your remote control.
 Thus, using a drone with a higher control range will only act to your advantage.
 It is important to note that in the U.S, FAA guidelines permit drone operators to fly only within 400 feet altitude, within line of sight.
 Special permits could be filed with FAA for independent evaluation.